Quantifying the Resolution of a Template after Image Registration

 As already mentioned, for real images given on a discrete domain that approximates the underlying continuum $\Omega$, the minimization is performed numerically with a discretized version of the functional $\mathcal E$.

+More specifically we are using the PyTorch framework \citep{pytorch} to perform the optimization of the registration functional $\mathcal E$ using automatic differentiation and the Adam optimizer.
+For additional details, in particular the values for the hyperparameters used, see the source code available on GitHub (\url{https://github.com/Stochastik-TU-Ilmenau/image-template-resolution}).

 After minimizing $\mathcal E$ the optimal parameters $\hat\theta_1, \dots, \hat\theta_n$ and the template $\hat T$ are obtained.
 The registered images $R_i = I_i \circ \Psi_{\hat\theta_i}^{-1}$ are now aligned with the template.
 Figure \ref{fig:brain_tmp_sample} shows an example of a registered sample image for the 3d example dataset from Subsection \ref{sec:app_3d} together with template images for the $L^2$- and $L^1$-norm for affine transformations.